 Sean received his degree from Colorado State University in Fort Collins.
 He started his IT career after college while working for a startup.
 He then spent 12+ years at the Department of Aviation at Denver International Airport where he gained experience leading infrastructure, applications, architecture, and strategy teams.

-Jim oversees a talented group of professionals that provide operational support for the city’s network, telephony and compute environments.
+Jim oversees a talented group of professionals that provide operational support for the city’s network, telephony, and compute environments.
 This includes support for approximately: 1,200 servers, 1,700 printers, 17,000 email accounts, 11,000 phones, 1,000 network devices, 30 call centers, and 240 locations.
-In addition, he holds overall responsibility for Technology Services’ incident/problem management function.
+Also, he holds overall responsibility for Technology Services’ ITSM functions, including CMDB, change, incident, and problem management.

 Before coming to the City and County of Denver, Jim was in similar roles within the healthcare and financial service sectors.
-He studied Telecom Engineering at the Northern Alberta Institute of Technology in Canada and earned a bachelor’s degree in Management from the University of Phoenix, in addition to multiple industry level certifications.
+He studied Telecom Engineering at the Northern Alberta Institute of Technology in Canada.
+He earned a bachelor’s degree in Management from the University of Phoenix, in addition to multiple industry level certifications.